 The meat market in China is the second-largest market sector in the country’s retail food market and the second-largest fresh meat market in the world, reaching $74.88 billion in 2022.
 In terms of purchasing habits, Chinese people consume now more and more meat than ever before.
 Thanks to meat imports, Chinese consumers now have a wider selection of meat products.

-In this article, we’ll highlight the main fact concerning the meat retail industry and will explain the process to be followed to sell meat in China.
+In this article, we’ll highlight the main facts concerning the meat retail industry and will explain the process to be followed to sell meat in China.